IBM-Bluemix-Docs/StreamingAnalytics/event_detection.md

 # Detect Complex Events in Real-time
 {: #detect_events}

+{{site.data.keyword.streaminganalyticsfull}} is deprecated.
+As of July 30, 2021,
+you can't create new instances, and access to free Lite instances will be removed.
+Existing paid plan instances are supported until May 1, 2022.
+Any instance that still exist on that date will be stopped and deleted.
+For more information, see [End of Market](/docs/StreamingAnalytics?topic=StreamingAnalytics-end_of_market).
+{: deprecated}

 Do you want to perform complex event detection on information from real-time data sources and act quickly when events are found?
 It’s easier than you might think when you use the {{site.data.keyword.streaminganalyticsshort}} in IBM Cloud.
 To show how easy, I built a starter app that: